Redundancy at anchors with a tether

 You can’t really do this with a tether made from a single length of cord, such as the Petzl Connect Adjust.
 (Well, I suppose you could, but you'd have to tie a clove hitch or something in the middle of it, and that's not quite as elegant.)

-If the bolts are solid, and you're standing on a nice ledge, then you probably don't need to do this.
+If the bolts are solid, and you're standing on a nice ledge, then you may not need to do this.
 But if you're at a hanging belay, and one or more bolts is less than ideal?
 You probably want to be clipped to both bolts.

 (For the Redundancy Polizei: yes, this is technically not 110% redundant, because you are on one tether instead of two.
 This is more a quick fix for when you encounter a substandard bolt or two.)